DKogge/airport/README.md

 Airline performance Dataset is drawn from different sources into multiple datasets, has multi-row transactions and the data is more structured, hence we chose Relational Database Management System(RDMS) - Postgres as our Database in this project.

 Airline Database contains 3 tables to hold data from 3 CSVs.
-Entity Relattionship Diagram is designed as shown below
+Entity Relationship Diagram is designed as shown below

     a. airport_data
     b. air_carrier_data